delphix/virtualization-sdk/docs/References/Glossary.md

 # Glossary

+## Artifact
+A single file that is the result of a [build](#building).
+It is this artifact which is distributed to users, and which is installed onto engines.

 ## Automatic Discovery
 [Discovery](#discovery) which is done by the Delphix Engine (with help from a plugin) itself, with no need for the end user to provide any information.

+## Building
+The process of creating an [artifact](#artifact) from the collection of files that make up the plugin's source code.

 ## Callback
 A Python function that is provided by the Delphix Engine.
 Plugins use callbacks to request that the Delphix Engine do some task on behalf of the plugin.
 For example, running a Bash command on an environment, or making an log entry.